jsaur/lova/README.md

 Here are the steps to get things set up

+Installs:
 ```bash
 cd truffle
 npm install -g truffle
 npm install --save-dev celo-devchain
 ```

-Then start the celo blockchain locally
+Then start the celo blockchain locally:
 ```bash
 export NO_SYNCCHECK=true
 npx celo-devchain --port 8545
 ```

-In a new tab run truffle migration to deploy the contracts
+In a new tab run truffle migration to deploy the contracts (from the truffle folder):
 ```bash
 truffle migrate --network test
 ```